PureFallen/NGSPSECount/README.md

 # NGSPSECount
 A python script which keeps track of enemies killed during an PSE in PSO2:NGS.
 That's it.

 The code has been thrown together in a couple of minutes.
 It is just supposed to work, it is not going to win any engineering awards.
-The codes performance is questionable.
+The code performance is questionable.
 I know.

 # Why?

 There has been research going on in which people look for correlations between the amount of killed enemies during a PSE and the appearance of a so called "PSE Encore".
-For that, people have kept track of their progress in Title Tasks such as `Huntsman of Retem Alnothe VI` (kill 60000 Enemies) at the beginning and end of an PSE, noted those numbers down and also noted if an Encore occured.
+For that, people have kept track of their progress in Title Tasks such as `Huntsman of Retem Alnothe VI` (kill 60000 Enemies) at the beginning and end of an PSE, noted those numbers down and also noted if an Encore occurred.
 However, as more people hit the latest Tier of this Title Task, the progress stops counting.

 This script is supposed to be a cheap alternative for keeping track of enemies killed during an PSE for those researchers.
 However, it might as well be used for practice or comparison purposes by anyone.